AdobeDocs/campaign-classic.en/help/delivery/using/defining-interactive-content.md

 To test sending an AMP email to a Mail.ru address, follow the steps from the [Mail.ru developer documentation](https://postmaster.mail.ru/amp/?lang=en#howto) (**If you are a user** section).

-### Deliver AMP emails by registering with an email provider {#delivering-amp-emails-by-registering}
+### Delivering AMP emails by registering with an email provider {#delivering-amp-emails-by-registering}

  You can experiment delivering dynamic emails by registering with the supported email providers in order to have your sender domain added to the allow list.